6 Unsupervised clustering for cell annotation

 2. Imperfect normalization: excessively variable intensities across images could cause issues in the normalization process.
 This can generally be diagnosed with density plots and box plots for specific markers across images and can be fixed by identifying the exact issue, e.g. extremely high values for a small subset of images, and choosing a normalization strategy to remove/reduce this effect.

-3. Imperfect clustering: choosing a k that’s too low or too high could lead to imperfect clustering.
+3. Imperfect clustering: setting the number of clusters to be low or too high could lead to imperfect clustering.
 This is usually diagnosed by clusters which either express too many markers very highly or express too few markers, and is usually remedied by choosing an ideal k based on an elbow plot described below.

 # lets estimate the number of clusters using all the methods